 We value engineers who can truly “own” their projects and communicate with design, product, comms, and other adjacent teams.
 As the company grows, it becomes increasingly important for individuals to possess both the EQ and IQ to manage a project from beginning to end.
 Ownership grows as you grow within the company, too.
-Over time, engineers will take on bigger projects that range across your team, the engineering org, or even the whole company.
+Over time, engineers take on bigger projects that range across their team, the engineering org, or even the whole company.

 Wears Many Hats

 If you’re not an expert in one particular language, that is completely fine!
 We love engineers who are generalists and have experience with (or interest in) multiple languages and platforms.
 Be endlessly curious!

 While there are tons of opportunities for those interested in depth, there are just as many for those looking for breadth.
 Instacart is a four-sided marketplace that connects customers, shoppers, retailers, and brands.
 As a result, there are many opportunities to explore the intersections between our end users.
 We have unique and complex problems to solve because we focus on how consumer, advertising, ecommerce, and enterprise products interact with one another.

 We maintain a complex, interdependent chain of technology.

 We don’t just aim to build a great marketplace for customers and shoppers.
 We are also trusted by many of the top retailers in North America to power their ecommerce businesses, something that’s so important to this industry as transactions move online.
 With our marketplace as well as enterprise offerings, we build the technological forefront of our retailers.